Build & Install

 EOF

-1. disable firewall
+1. Disable firewall

 systemctl stop nftables && systemctl disable nftables

-1. install packages ntpdate
+1. Install packages ntpdate

 apt-get -y install ntpdate

-sync server time
+1. Sync server time

 ln -sf /usr/share/zoneinfo/Asia/Shanghai /etc/localtime